wrought/wireless-networking-in-the-developing-world/wndw.md

     procedure fails, you can end up with an unusable device that cannot be recovered (the so-called “brick”).

--   •Remember to write down (and store in a safe place) all these settings, especially the admin username/password.
+-   Remember to write down (and store in a safe place) all these settings, especially the admin username/password.

 #### Configure the AP - IP layer